MRC-Epid-it24/intake24/docs/admin/surveys/schemes.md

 Whole question sections group can be loaded from another scheme using `load from scheme` button.

 When question section is selected, list of questions appear below:
-- new questions can be added
+- New questions can be added
-- questions can be removed
+- Questions can be removed
-- list of questions can be re-arranged by drag & drop
+- List of questions can be re-arranged by drag & drop
-- question can be loaded from `template` defined in `scheme questions` section.
+- Question can be loaded from `template` defined in `scheme questions` section
-- question can be saved as `template` if it doesn't exist yet (determined by unique `question id`)
+- Question can be saved as `template` if it doesn't exist yet (determined by unique `question id`)
-- question's settings can be synced from `template` if it exists (determined by unique `question id`).
+- Question's settings can be synced from `template` if it exists (determined by unique `question id`)

 ## Question editor

 Full screen modal opens when create or edit action triggered.

 Top level toolbar has:
-- cancel button on the left - changes are discarded
+- Cancel button on the left - changes are discarded
-- confirm button on the right - changes are confirmed, but not yet saved to server's database
+- Confirm button on the right - changes are confirmed, but not yet saved to server's database
-- tab list with:
+- Tab list with:
-  - `general` - defines type & id & name of question for administrative purposes
+  - `general` - Defines type & id & name of question for administrative purposes
-  - `content` - defines localized content, which appears to user
+  - `content` - Defines localized content, which appears to user
-  - `conditions` - list of conditions to be met so question is displayed
+  - `conditions` - List of conditions to be met so question is displayed
-  - `validation` - defines validation options, e.g. if question is optional or required
+  - `validation` - Defines validation options, e.g. if question is optional or required
-  - `options` - defines list of options for `list-based` question types like `checkbox` or `radio` lists
+  - `options` - Defines list of options for `list-based` question types like `checkbox` or `radio` lists

 #### General tab

 General tab defines administrative fields

-- `question type` - type of question that is asked.
-Questions are further categorized to `custom`, `standard` and `portion size` groups.
+- `question type` - Type of question that is asked.
+Questions are further categorized to `custom`, `standard` and `portion size` groups
-- `question id` - ID assigned to question, which must be unique within the question list.
+- `question id` - ID assigned to question, which must be unique within the question list
-- `question name` - user friendly name for better orientation.
+- `question name` - User friendly name for better orientation.
 It's only for admin use, it is not displayed to respondent

 #### Content tab

 Content tab defines respondent facing content

-- `question name` - very short question name, used to be displayed in frontend UI breadcrumb component
+- `question name` - Very short question name, used to be displayed in frontend UI breadcrumb component
-- `question text` - main question text to be asked
+- `question text` - Main question text to be asked
-- `question name` - any question details, allows to embed `html` content
+- `question name` - Any question details, allows to embed `html` content

 All three fields can be localized to various languages